avibarokas14/Protfolio-Data-Scientist-Analytics/README.md

 1. Hurricane Analysis Project :
    This project focuses on writing functions and involves the usage of dictionaries, lists, and data manipulation.

-2. Page Funnel Visits Project : <br>
+2. Page Funnel Visits Project :
    This project focuses on multiple tables in Pandas.

 3. Diabetes EDA Project:
    This project focuses on Exploratory Data Analysis.